-- a) Students who major in Language Practice at third-year level should preferably have a language as a second major up to third year and should have at least one other language up to second year. - For students on the Vanderbijlpark Campus: This does not apply to students enrolled for Language Practice and Communication (1GM H02 L301V), where Communication is the second major up to third year. - For students on the Potchefstroom and Mahikeng Campus: It is strongly recommended that at least two languages should be taken up to second-year level with Language Practice up to thirdyear level. - b) For admission to LPRA111 and LPRA122, an achievement of at least level 5 (60% - 69%) at Matric level for the relevant Home Language and the First Additional Language is required. - For admission to LPRA221, at least 36 credits from languages in the first three semesters are required. - For admission to LPRA222, at least 36 credits from languages in the first three semesters are required. - e) According to the Institutional Language Policy of the NWU, Setswana, English and Afrikaans are employed as official languages of the NWU.
+- a) Students who major in Language Practice at third year level should preferably have a language as a second major up to third year and should have at least one other language up to second year. - For students on the Vanderbijlpark Campus: This does not apply to students enrolled for Language Practice and Communication (1GM H02 L301V), where Communication is the second major up to third year. - For students on the Potchefstroom and Mahikeng Campus: It is strongly recommended that at least two languages should be taken up to second-year level with Language Practice up to third-year level.

+For admission to LPRA221, at least 36 credits from languages in the first three semesters are required.

+for admission to LPRA222, at least 36 credits from languages in the first three semesters are required.

+- e) According to the Institutional Language Policy of the NWU, Setswana, English and Afrikaans are employed as official languages of the NWU.
 With the addition of Sesotho, these languages represent regional languages used at the three campuses of the NWU.
 These languages will form the core of the practical work conducted in Language Practice (LPRA) modules.
-However, students must be aware that, in terms of the language combinations accommodated for practical work (henceforth "working languages") in the LPRA modules, as offered on the respective campuses, the following conditions apply:

-- depending on the capacity of the campus, not all NWU official/regional languages may necessarily be included/accommodated as working languages within the LPRA modules. - depending on the capacity of the campus, languages other than the NWU official/regional languages may be included/accommodated as working languages within the LPRA modules.
+However, students must be aware that, in terms of the language combinations accommodated for practical work (henceforth "working languages") in the LPRA modules, as offered on the respective campuses, the following conditions apply: - depending on the capacity of the campus, not all NWU official/regional languages may necessarily be included/accommodated as working languages within the LPRA modules. - depending on the capacity of the campus, languages other than the NWU official/regional languages may be included/accommodated as working languages within the LPRA modules.

-HUM.1.12.9 Latin
+HUM.2.9 LATIN